 If not childhood adversity, then could there be another unifying theme for what at times felt like the seven plagues?
 Maybe the universe wanted me to learn intimately….about ALL of these conditions... so I could help others.
 At least that would bring some purpose, some reason.

-MCAS/Mast Cell Activation Syndrome results when mast cells release a range of immune mediators including high levels of histamine.
+MCAS/Mast Cell Activation Syndrome - again, very common in people on the hypermobility spectrum - results when mast cells release a range of immune mediators including high levels of histamine.
 The result can be wide range of hard to diagnose symptoms throughout the body including migraines, diarrhea, sinus pain, burning eyes, syncope/fainting, distractibility, brain fog, irritability, interstitial cystitis (feeling like you have a urinary tract infection when you don’t actually) to name just of few.
 It looks different in different people.
-There are many who suffer from this much more than I have.
 If you know anyone who seems to react to “everything” they may have a mast cell problem.

 POTS/Postural Orthostatic Tachycardia Syndrome is a condition in which a change in position from lying down to upright results in increased heart rate.
 Symptoms can include palpitations, lightheadedness, nausea, heaviness in lower legs, blurred vision or cognitive problems (due to decrease in blood flow to the brain).
 Such symptoms can get worse with prolonged sitting, standing, alcohol, heat, exercise or eating a large meal.

-Many people with MCAS and/or POTS are diagnosed with Chronic Fatigue Syndrome, also called Myalgic Encephalomyelitis, as I would’ve been, had I persisted on the conventional/allopathic path.
+Many people with MCAS and/or POTS are diagnosed with Chronic Fatigue Syndrome, also called Myalgic Encephalomyelitis, and/or Fibromyalgia as I would’ve been, had I persisted on the conventional/allopathic path.

 Each time I thought I was improving, I would be humbled by a severe headache, or overwhelming fatigue.
 Over years (literally years), I learned this was a battle I couldn’t win, in part because it was at battle with myself.